jubnzv/iec-checker/README.md

   - CP13: POUs shall not call themselves directly or indirectly
   - CP25: Data type conversion should be explicit
   - CP28: Time and physical measures comparisons shall not be equality or inequality
-  - L10: Usage of CONTINUE and EXIT instruction should be avoid
+  - L10: Usage of CONTINUE and EXIT instruction should be avoided
   - L17: Each IF instruction should have an ELSE clause
   - N3: Define the names to avoid
 + Declaration analysis for derived types